 top of page

-Unexpected 2: Travel tangents
+Unexpected 2: Travel Tangents

 I received my Bachelor’s in Bioresource Sciences in June 1982.
 It took the usual 4 years to complete, split between two universities.
 Moving from UCLA to Berkeley in my 3rd year saved my academic ship, but my sails were small.
 I went to university without really knowing why – it was the path of least resistance.
 Although not disliking classrooms, I wanted to keep in touch with friends, hang out with smart people, feed my love for music, and just have fun.
 Most university students seemed like me.
 Able but adrift.